 (iv) the Development Site qualifies for a minimum of five (5) points under subsection (c)(4) of this section, related to Opportunity Index, and is located in an Urban Area.

-(B) Applications proposing New Construction or Reconstruction will be eligible for twelve (12) points if one of the following conditions is met:
+(B) Applications proposing New Construction or Reconstruction or Adaptive Reuse will be eligible for twelve (12) points if one of the following conditions is met:

-(i) The voluntary Eligible Building Cost per square foot is less than $76.44 per square foot;
+(i) the voluntary Eligible Building Cost per square foot is less than $76.44 per square foot;

-(ii) The voluntary Eligible Building Cost per square foot is less than $81.90 per square foot, and the Development meets the definition of a high cost development;
+(ii) the voluntary Eligible Building Cost per square foot is less than $81.90 per square foot, and the Development meets the definition of a high cost development;

-(iii) The voluntary Eligible Hard Cost per square foot is less than $98.28 per square foot; or
+(iii) the voluntary Eligible Hard Cost per square foot is less than $98.28 per square foot; or

-(iv) The voluntary Eligible Hard Cost per square foot is less than $109.20 per square foot, and the Development meets the definition of high cost development.
+(iv) the voluntary Eligible Hard Cost per square foot is less than $109.20 per square foot, and the Development meets the definition of high cost development.

 (C) Applications proposing New Construction or Reconstruction will be eligible for eleven (11) points if one of the following conditions is met:

-(i) The voluntary Eligible Building Cost per square foot is less than $81.90 per square foot;
+(i) the voluntary Eligible Building Cost per square foot is less than $81.90 per square foot;

-(ii) The voluntary Eligible Building Cost per square foot is less than $87.36 per square foot, and the Development meets the definition of a high cost development;
+(ii) the voluntary Eligible Building Cost per square foot is less than $87.36 per square foot, and the Development meets the definition of a high cost development;

-(iii) The voluntary Eligible Hard Cost per square foot is less than $103.74 per square foot; or
+(iii) the voluntary Eligible Hard Cost per square foot is less than $103.74 per square foot; or

-(iv) The voluntary Eligible Hard Cost per square foot is less than $114.66 per square foot, and the Development meets the definition of high cost development.
+(iv) the voluntary Eligible Hard Cost per square foot is less than $114.66 per square foot, and the Development meets the definition of high cost development.

 (D) Applications proposing New Construction or Reconstruction will be eligible for ten (10) points if one of the following conditions is met:

-(i) The voluntary Eligible Building Cost is less than $98.28 per square foot; or
+(i) the voluntary Eligible Building Cost is less than $98.28 per square foot; or

-(ii) The voluntary Eligible Hard Cost is less than $120.12 per square foot.
+(ii) the voluntary Eligible Hard Cost is less than $120.12 per square foot.

-(E) Applications proposing Adaptive Reuse or Rehabilitation (excluding Reconstruction) will be eligible for points if one of the following conditions is met:
+(E) Applications proposing Rehabilitation (excluding Reconstruction) will be eligible for points if one of the following conditions is met:

 (i) Twelve (12) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than $109.20 per square foot;